 If you are reporting a tree that you feel is immediately dangerous, or a tree/limb has fallen and is blocking the highway or path, please call 020 8303 7777 24 hrs.

-The Council inspects all its highway trees once every three years and has a risk-based survey system for Parks and Woodlands depending on their location.
+The Council inspects all its highway trees once every three years and has a risk-based survey system for parks and woodlands, depending on their location.
 Each tree is considered individually, the extent of work raised by a Council Tree Officer based on the species, condition, location and the previous pruning history.
-All planting, maintenance and tree works are carried out by a third party specialised contractor on behalf of the Council.
+Each tree is inspected for signs of severe health decline, decay or other signs of structural defects that indicate the tree could pose a significant risk to people and property.
+All tree works are carried out by a third-party specialised contractor on behalf of the Council.

 The Council does not prune or remove trees for the following reasons:

 - leaf / seed / fruit fall (autumn leaf and fruit clearance is carried out as part of the highways cleansing service)

 - shading / lack of light

 - sticky sap / insects / bird mess / squirrels / other wildlife issues

 Outside of a tree’s inspection cycle, the Council will prune or remove trees:

 - proven to be causing unacceptable direct damage to property